dendronhq/dendron-site/vault/dendron.topic.doctor.md

 - This requires you to have a note open and in focus before running the doctor command.

 ## Commands

+### fixAirtableMetadata

+Update airtable export pod metadata to latest version.
+Before running this command, Navigate to the domain of the hiearchy (eg. `tasks`) that is currently exported
+When run, the doctor will ask for the following:
+- hierarchy to export (same hierarchy you are currently on)
+- pod id that this hierarchy is exported to (select the relevant pod config)

+After doctor has run, it will convert all scalar airtable destinations to the new value

 ### fixFrontmatter